auth0/docs/new/server-apis/java.md

 ##Java

-If you're creating a new Java api that you'll use with your <%= configuration.frontend %> code, you can [click here to download](https://github.com/auth0/auth0-javaapi-sample/archive/master.zip) a seed project that is already configured to use Auth0.
+<a href="https://docs.auth0.com/auth0-java/master/create-package?path=examples/java-api&type=server@@account.clientParam@@" class="btn btn-lg btn-success btn-package"> Click here to download a Seed project</a>

-Then, you just need to specify your Auth0 account configuration as enviroment variables: https://github.com/auth0/auth0-javaapi-sample#running-the-example
+Then, you just need to specify your Auth0 account configuration as enviroment variables.
+[Check it here](https://github.com/auth0/auth0-java/blob/master/examples/java-api/README.md#running-the-example)

-Otherwise, Please follow the steps below to configure your existing Java app to use it with Auth0.
+**Otherwise, Please follow the steps below to configure your existing Java app to use it with Auth0.**

 ### 1. Add java-jwt dependency